A Magnolia Tale

 In 1994, I retired as a full professor and former departmental chair [and former chair of Honors] from the American Indian Studies Department at University of North Dakota.
 In due course, we returned to the Mountain West and are presently based at Pocatello, Idaho where we are quite involved in various 'rights campaigns and very much in the worsening situation regarding the extremely negative city and state police.

-I have written and published many articles, some short stories and also one book: Jackson, Mississippi: An American Chronicle of Struggle and Schism, 1979 with an expanded Krieger edition in 1987.
+I have written and published many articles, some short stories and also one book: Jackson, Mississippi: An American Chronicle of Struggle and Schism, 1979 with an an expanded and updated new edition, University of Nebraska Press, 2011.
 I am presently completing an autobiographical book of my writings.